rinze/nygraph_twitter/README.md

 account and rename it to `config.py`.
 Then:

 1. Run `python get_data.py account_name` to get data for that account.
-2. Edit the R code to make the plot for that account name and run it.
+2. Run `Rscript plot_data.R account_name` to save a JPG file with the desired plot.
+Alternatively, you can start R in interactive mode and call the `save_username_plot` function to obtain a ggplot2 object.